mallocator/Elasticsearch-Exporter/README.md

 * Specify scope as type, index or whole cluster
 * Sync Index settings along with existing mappings
 * Run in test mode without modifying any data
+* Support for proxies, authentication and ssl
+* Works with Elasticsearch pre and post 1.0

 ## Usage